khofstadter/CS220-AU-navigating-the-digital-world/tools.md

   - you can turn some files in this repository into your website (or submit a website made with another CMS e.g. Wordpress)

 ### Markdown
-Familiarise yourself with Markdown language here: https://guides.github.com/features/mastering-markdown/ (there is a shortcut for this link in the file editor in your repository). <!-- add a screenshot? -->
+Familiarise yourself with [Markdown language](https://guides.github.com/features/mastering-markdown/) - there is a shortcut for this link in the file editor in your repository. <!-- #todo screenshot -->

 ### thoughts
 - choose 'soft wrap' instead of 'no wrap' in the editor